juangancio/eeg-spatial-analysis/README.md

 Random Forest (RF) classification of the files that `eeg_analysis.py` outputs.
 Two file paths have to be specified, corresponding to the two different categories of the classification.
 These files have to be a column .csv file, and contain the same number of subjects (which has to also be set manually to the variable `number_of_subjects`.
 The files should correspond to the same pre-processing and analysis of the `eeg_analysis.py`, but different runs of the experiment, to the RF classification to make sense.

-The parameters of the k-fold cross validation can be set.
+The parameters of the k-fold cross validation can also be set.

+## RF_feature_select.py

+RF classifier with a feature selection stage.
+Script loads a file with all the features, and performs a feature selection that can be 'forward' or 'backward', until the 'n_features_to_select' has been reached.
+Then the script performs the classification and reports results.